Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 History

-The original church building dates from 1459.
-Along with its convent it was closed by Napoleon in the early 19th Century, but re-established by the Franciscan Nuns of Christ in 1878.
+The original church dates from 1459.
+Along with its convent it was closed by Napoleon, but re-established by the Franciscan Nuns of Christ the King, founded by Princess Benedetta Savoia Carignano and Angela Canal, a noblewoman from Venice, in 1878.
 In 1950 work began on a new larger church, designed by the engineer G. Favaretto Fisca and the architect G. Lirussi.
-The building was consecrated in 1952 and at present houses the Institute of the Franciscan Nuns of Christ the King, founded by Princess Benedetta Savoia Carignano and Angela Canal, a noblewoman from Venice.
+This building was consecrated in 1952 and still houses the Institute of the Franciscan Nuns of Christ.

 Interior

-I've never managed to visit, or indeed find, this church but it has a nave and two aisles and a coffered ceiling, we're told.
+A boxy nave and two aisles with a plain coffered ceiling and a shiny marble floor.
 There is a gallery connecting the church to the convent, and a small chapel to the right of the entrance.

 Vaporetto